 Robotic Stacking Systems

-MESH has designed and built robotic, gantry, and traditional product stackers.
+MESH has designed and built robotic, gantry, and traditional product stackers and destackers.
 Picking the correct system is dependent on the rate, size of the product, the rigidity of the product, and requirements of the pallet and pallet exchange.
 MESH has achieved +- 1mm stacking accuracy using a robot or gantry.

 It all starts with the material feed system.
 Whether this is a roller conveyor, drag chain, or other feed system controlling the speed and position of the material is critical.